 Did you know, having a detailed agenda can reduce meeting time up to 80%?

 Once you are clear with the purpose, you can create an agenda to achieve it.
-List the topics you want to discuss and allot specific duration to each topic respectively.
-Send the agenda to the meeting attendees beforehand so that they have a clear idea about the meeting and can prepare for it.
-This will save time and also help attendees to prepare for it.
+List the topics you want to discuss and allot specific duration to each subject, respectively.
+Send the schedule to the attendees beforehand to have a clear idea about the conference and prepare for it.
+Doing so will save time and also help attendees to prepare for it.

 3. Set the Right Tone and Atmosphere:

-For any manager or business leader, it is important to set the right tone for the meeting.
-You decide how you want your business meetings to be like.
+For any manager or business leader, it is crucial to set the right tone for the meeting.
+You decide how you want your business meetings to be.
 It can be formal or informal.
 Create an atmosphere of mutual respect.
 Actively listen to the participants and respects their views and ideas.

-Change the atmosphere if it seems important.
-Often meetings are formal and a boring affair.
+Change the atmosphere if it seems essential.
+Often meetings are formal and a tedious affair.
 You can, therefore, have a themed meeting or go outdoors to lighten the atmosphere.

 4. Start and End your Meeting on Time:

 Employees are generally not very excited about business meetings.
-If you don’t start and end your meeting on time it gets worse.
+If you don't start and end your session on time, it gets worse.
 Put your extra effort to start and end your meeting on time.

 5. Let Everyone Participate:

 The meeting is a collaborative process.
-Let everyone participate in it.
-Let everyone share their ideas and views.
-Respect everyone’s input and their perspectives or take on the process.
+Encourage everyone to participate, and share ideas and views.
+Respect everyone's inputs, perspectives.
 Encouraging communication and hearing everyone out would create a culture of respect and understanding.
-Let everyone participate and add value to problem-solving or collective decision making.
+Let everyone participate and add value to problem-solving or collective decision-making.

 6. Have Fun:

-Don’t forget to have fun.
 Nobody wants to attend a boring business meeting.
 Spice things up and bring humor to the atmosphere.
 Encourage attendees to communicate with each other.
-Since meetings can be hectic and boring, therefore keeping a light atmosphere would keep your employees engaged.
-Company discussions need not always necessarily be held in a serious manner.
+Since meetings can be hectic and tiresome, therefore keeping a light atmosphere would keep your employees engaged.
+Company discussions need not always necessarily be held seriously.
 It can also be done in a more fun and playful way to keep your attendees engaged.

 7. Keep an Open Mind:

-Don’t drift from the original idea or purpose of your meeting.
+Don't drift from the original idea or purpose of your meeting.
 Stick to your agenda.
-This also doesn’t mean to not encourage new ideas and approach from your attendees unless it's completely irrelevant.
-Or even if it is, respect their ideas and hold it for a different session.
+But, remember to encourage new ideas and approaches from your attendees.

 8. Allow Time for Questioning: